The scope of the liability of the Motor Insurers Bureau (MIB) as an emanation of the UK state

 In Lewis v Tindale, MIB and the Secretary of State for Transport EWHC 2376 (QB), the claimant pedestrian was seriously injured by the use of a vehicle on private farmland.
 The defendant driver was uninsured.
 The claimant issued proceedings not only against the defendant but also against MIB and later joined in the Secretary of State for Transport (SoS) in case his claim against MIB failed.
 The claim against the SoS was stayed until it was determined if MIB was liable.

 The claimant first argued that the incident arose from the use of the vehicle on a road in that the defendant, in a fit of rage, had chased the claimant, who had trespassed onto his farmland, along a road before leaving the road and colliding with the claimant in a field.
-The claimant relied upon a wide construction of the word ‘use’ and relied upon the decisions in Dunthorne v Bentley RTR 428 and particularly UK Insurance Ltd v.
-Holden QB 1357.
-The argument was that this was part of a journey which could be traced back to the driving of the vehicle on the road.
+The claimant relied upon a wide construction of the word ‘use’ and relied upon the decisions in Dunthorne v Bentley RTR 428 and particularly UK Insurance Ltd v Holden QB 1357.
+The argument was that this was part of a journey that could be traced back to the driving of the vehicle on the road.

 In Holden, which is going to the Supreme Court later this year, it was held that, where a fire started whilst a vehicle was being repaired in a garage, the subsequent extensive damage had arisen out the use of the vehicle and so the insurers of the vehicle were liable to make good the damage.
 The necessary causation was established in that the repair work in order to put the car into a safe and good working condition so that it could be driven on the road again was a ‘use’ of the vehicle.

 In Lewis, Soole J rejected the claimant’s argument.
 He held that the decision in Holden was largely based upon the construction of the particular insurance policy.
 It could not be said that the deliberate decision of the defendant to drive off the road and into a field in Lewis meant that the subsequent incident arose from the use of the vehicle on the road.
-The more relevant authorities were Inman v Kenny EWCA Civ 35 and Clarke v.
-Clarke EWHC 2118 (QB) which held that the mere fact that a motorist has used a road or other public place in order to get to the private land where the accident happened was not sufficient to establish that the accident was caused by or arose out of the use of the vehicle on the road.
+The more relevant authorities were Inman v Kenny EWCA Civ 35 and Clarke v Clarke EWHC 2118 (QB) which held that the mere fact that a motorist has used a road or other public place in order to get to the private land where the accident happened was not sufficient to establish that the accident was caused by or arose out of the use of the vehicle on the road.

 Soole J again rejected the claimant’s argument.
 He held that it would go against the grain of the wording of Part VI of the 1988 Act to construe the requirement for compulsory insurance cover for the use of vehicles on roads or other public places as being extended impliedly and necessarily to include private land.
 This would have policy ramifications.
 In particular, offences could be created retrospectively by persons who had not insured the private land use of vehicles.
-Marleasing only allowed a court to go so far in trying to construe national law provisions so as to comply with the requirements of the Consolidated Motor Insurance Directive (2009/103/EC (‘the 2009 Directive’).
+Marleasing only allowed a court to go so far in trying to construe national law provisions so as to comply with the requirements of the Consolidated Motor Insurance Directive (2009/103/EC) (‘the 2009 Directive’).